hyli-ai/dw-redshift/README.md

 * Load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

+* For this project, all of the data is already in the staging area, and the ETL process will be performed by running the `etl.py` scropt on an EC2 instance.

 ![Log-data image](/images/illustration.png)

 ## Dataset